A letter to his Father [Why I left behind little Britain]

 You see when you voted for Brexit, you voted to take away that freedom.
 My freedom.
 You decimated the value of my passport.
 You said that you understood all the implications of Brexit.
 If that is true then it would mean you had wilfully chosen to harm my livelihood, my way of life.

 And so, I left.
 In many ways I was left with little choice.
-If I want to stand any chance of getting my freedom of movement rights back and maintaining my livelihood then its my only option.
+If I want to stand any chance of getting my freedom of movement rights back and maintaining my livelihood then its my only option (you didn't even give me the possibility of Irish ancestors).

 I watch what is happening in the UK now and I feel less and less affinity with the place I have until now called home.
 Whether it's the likely breakaway of Scotland.
 The new hardline immigration policies.
 The increased proliferation of nuclear weapons.
 I must admit even I thought the risks of violence erupting in Northern Ireland was overplayed - how wrong I was.